AllGray/AllGray.github.io/source/index.html.md

 slate/images/18.jpg

 The screen module is an LCD screen on a breakout PCB.
 LCD stands for liquid crystal display.
 This is a screen that is controlled by the main ATmega microcomputer.
 It’s a graphical display so you can manipulate every pixel’s color with a program in the microcomputer.
 The complete module is stacked on the main MAKERbuino PCB.
 Newer versions of the MAKERbuino kit (version “0.4 beta” and newer) has this screen attached using headers so that you can easily replace the screen if it gets broken.
 Also, the screen has some magnificent features like high resolution (84x48 pixels monochrome), adjustable LED backlight and great visibility on direct sunlight (the display works in the same way as your calculator’s display - can be viewed without the backlight if there is enough light in the room).
-* **important: new version of the kit come with a female header socket which is first soldered to the PCB before connecting your screen.
-This way you can easily insert and remove the screen fro the board**
+<aside class="warning">important: new version of the kit come with a female header socket which is first soldered to the PCB before connecting your screen.
+This way you can easily insert and remove the screen fro the board</aside>

 ## TP4056 Li-Po battery charger board